-During embryonic development the brain, the spinal cord and the central nervous system grow from the neural tube, which itself developed from the dorsal surface ectoderm.
+During embryonic development, the brain, spinal cord, and central nervous system grow from the neural tube, which develops from the dorsal surface ectoderm.
 Three primary cerebral ganglia develop from the cranial part of the neural tube.

 One of these cerebral ganglia becomes the rhombencephalon.
 The other two cerebral ganglia form the prosencephalon (forebrain) and the mesencephalon (midbrain).
-The cerebellum, medulla oblongata and pons proceed to grow from the rhombencephalon.
+The cerebellum, medulla oblongata, and pons grow from the rhombencephalon.

 Structure of the Metencephalon

 Topographically, the cerebellum is located dorsal to the medulla oblongata and the pons.
 The mesencephalon and medulla oblongata are connected to this via the cerebellar veil (superior and inferior medullary velum).

 In addition, the cerebellum forms the roof of the fourth ventricle.
 The tentorium cerebelli, which forms a duplication of the dura mater, is located apical to the cerebellum.

 Because the dura mater consists of taut conjunctive tissue, an increase in pressure from cerebral edema may result in impaction of the cerebellum in the tentorial incisure.
 This constriction is also referred to as upper impaction.

 Lower impaction is the rostral movement of the brain with the impaction of the cerebellum in the foramen magnum.
 During lower impaction, the pressure of the cerebellar tonsils on the respiratory center may be fatal.